 Madi Vorva, Roots & Shoots U.S. National Youth Leadership Council alumna and Jane Goodall Institute Youth Board Member gave us a glimpse into the celebrities’ experiences she heard on the yellow carpet: “It was incredible to hear celebrities like Kate Bosworth, Monique Coleman and Jamie Lee Curtis share how Jane has inspired them to live more hopeful, meaningful and daring lives.
 Jane’s life of service on behalf of all living beings, especially her beloved chimpanzees, is an example to follow for young people and movie stars alike.
 Big thanks to the Skype team for inviting me to represent Roots & Shoots on the yellow carpet!”

-National Geographic’s JANE captures her message of hope, that despite the numerous and daunting problems facing our Earth, every individual can make a difference.
+JANE captures her message of hope, that despite the numerous and daunting problems facing the planet, every individual can make a difference.

 The Jane Goodall Institute is a global community conservation organization that advances the vision and work of Dr. Jane Goodall.
 By protecting chimpanzees and inspiring people to conserve the natural world we all share, we improve the lives of people, animals and the environment.
 Everything is connected—everyone can make a difference.